scippo97sensibleproductions/NOBS.JobSystem/README.md

 - **CRON Scheduling:** Define recurring jobs using standard CRON expressions (`minute hour day-of-month month day-of-week`).
 - **Job Chaining:** Create powerful workflows by specifying continuation jobs on success or failure, either statically during registration or dynamically at runtime.
 - **Global Error Handling:** Configure a specific job to run whenever any unhandled exception occurs.
-- **DI-First Design:** Jobs are resolved from the service container, giving them full access to all registered application services (e.g., database contexts, loggers, business services).
+- **DI-First Design:** Jobs are resolved from the service container, giving them full access to all registered application services.
+- **Trimming and AOT Friendly:** Designed to work out-of-the-box with trimmed and AOT-compiled applications by default, with no complex configuration required.
 - **Manual Triggering:** Force any registered job to run immediately via the monitoring UI or programmatically using the `IJobTrigger` service.
 - **Optional Monitoring UI:** A clean, lightweight Blazor UI to monitor job statuses, last run times, and next scheduled runs.